Climate Change Matters

 How can I reduce my carbon footprint?

 The first step to reducing your carbon footprint is knowing where your carbon emissions are coming from.
 Both individuals and businesses can calculate their carbon footprints by using our Carbon Calculator.
 Once you have assessed where your carbon emissions are coming from, you can take action to reduce your footprint.
 Small changes can make a big difference.
 Below are a few ideas to help you get started.

 You can also improve your MPG by properly maintaining your car.
 Be sure to take your car in for regular tune-ups, keep the tire pressure inflated to the correct PSI, and make sure you are not carrying around extra weight in your trunk.
 For more good ideas on reducing your carbon footprint from driving, check out these tips from the EPA.

 Another common but overlooked source of energy use in the home is vampire power, also known as phantom power or standby load.
 Vampire power refers to devices that are plugged in at home and are constantly sucking energy even when turned off.
 It is estimated that vampire power accounts for 10% of energy usage in our homes.
 You can manage vampire power by unplugging devices when not in use or using a power strip for easy management of your devices.
 Learn more about what you can do to reduce your vampire footprint by visiting standby.lbl.gov

-Even after you’ve done your best to reduce through action, some of these activities will emit greenhouse gases.
-Carbon offsets let you help build projects in communities across the country that reduce emissions beyond what you could achieve through personal action.
-Offsets make environmental and economic sense- for emissions that are impossible to reduce, you can use funds to help reduce emissions elsewhere.
+Even after you’ve done your best to reduce carbon emissions through action, some of these activities will still emit greenhouse gases.
+Through your purchase of carbon offsets, you fund projects in communities across the country that reduce emissions beyond what you can achieve through personal action.
+Offsets make environmental and economic sense – for emissions that are impossible to reduce, you can fund emission reductions elsewhere.